aerospike-labs/stock-exchange/README.md

 	{ "method": "Transaction",
 	  "params": [{
-	    "Buyer": BROKER,
+	    "Buyer": {
+	      "BrokerId": BROKER_ID,
+	      "OfferId": OFFER_ID
+	    },
-	    "Seller": BROKER,
+	    "Seller": {
-	    "Offer": OFFER,
+	      "BrokerId": BROKER_ID,
+	      "OfferId": OFFER_ID
+	    },
+	    "Stock" : {
 	      "Ticker": TICKER,
 	      "Quantity": QUANTITY,
-	    "Price": PRICE,
+	      "Price": PRICE
-	  }],
-	  "id": ID
 	    }
+	  }]
+	}

 Where:

-- `BUYER` is the buying broker's token.
-- `SELLER` is the selling broker's token.
+- `BROKER_ID` is the broker's identifier..
-- `OFFER` is the broker's identifier for the offer.
+- `OFFER_ID` is the offer's idenfifier.
 Can be used to reference the offer later, i.e. Cancel.
 - `TICKER` is the ticker symbol to make an offer on.
-- `QTY` is the number of shares to of the ticket the offer is valid for.
+- `QUANTITY` is the number of shares to of the ticket the offer is valid for.
 - `PRICE` is the price per share on the offer.
 - `ID` the opaque value to be used to match the response to the request.

-### Price List
+### Stock List

-Broker can request the current pricelist for all stocks.
+Broker can request the current list of stocks and last sale price for all stocks.

-	{ "method": "PriceList",
+	{ "method": "StockList",
 	  "params": [],
 	  "id": ID
 	}